risatronic/advent-of-code-setup-js/README.md

 ## Probable Updates
 - Include argument for sub-directory name to automate creating that
 - Run `git init` within the sub-directory
-- Include argument for extension or full name of starter file to make use for other languages easier
+- Include argument for extension and/or full name of starter/created files to make use for other languages easier